selkovjr/gt-2-thermistor-experiment/README.md

 ## Experiment 1

 Thanks to [David Crocker](https://github.com/dc42) who has identified my thermistor from a vague description I gave him, now I know what it was supposed to be like.
 It is a 104GT glass thermistor by ATC Semitec.
-The codename obviously means *"an (approximately) 100k&Omega; Glass Thermistor"*.
+The codename obviously means *&ldquo;an (approximately) 100k&Omega; Glass Thermistor&rdquo;*.
 This is how we know:

 ![measured data](SH-fit.1.png)